 The Corn Crop and Drought

-Droughts and their potential impact on the corn crop have featured prominently recently in agriculture news outlets.
-Growing drought conditions in the upper Midwest are starting to stress the crop early in the 2021 season because of low soil moisture due to a precipitation deficit.
-The June 8, 2021 US Drought Monitor update (released on June 10th) depicts broad areas of the midwestern US currently experiencing a range of drought conditions.
+Droughts and their potential impact on the corn crop have recently been featured in agriculture news outlets.
+Growing corn drought conditions in the upper Midwest are stressing the crop early in the 2023 season because of low soil moisture due to a historic precipitation deficit.
+The August 8, 2023 US Drought Monitor update (released on August 10th) depicts broad areas of the midwestern US currently experiencing a range of drought conditions.

 In this post, we highlight the impact of drought on corn yield at the national and state scale.
 To facilitate understanding the extent of drought impacts on the corn crop, we’ve transformed this drought data into a drought index.

 We’ve calculated a corn production weighted drought index using the US Drought Monitor county-level data.
 Considering the amount of corn each county in the US contributes to total national corn production allows us to reduce the map of data to a single number.
 In this case, the extent to which drought is impacting the US corn crop.

 The drought monitor started in 2000 and has been produced each week since, which allows us to examine a 23-year history of drought data across the corn belt.
 A historical view of the US corn drought index suggests the current conditions are relatively mild compared to the drought of 2012.
 The current index value, while elevated, is not unusual in a historical context.

 The weekly updated drought index can be averaged into monthly index values.
 We combine the monthly averaged drought index with the end-of-season USDA corn yield estimates, normalized to account for the impact of the technology trends.
 To better understand the corn crop’s sensitivity to drought, we calculate the deviation of the end-of-season corn yield from it’s technology trend.